What Are Ecommerce AI Agents? Types, Use Cases, and How to Implement (2026)

 How it's trained:

-• Ticket type rules — your overall rules for claims, repairs, and delivery damage
+Your overall rules for claims, repairs, and delivery damage.
+Sets the policy frame.

 What it delivers on every ticket:

-• Product Knowledge — known issues with that specific SKU, supplier requirements, and what's worked before
+Known issues with that specific SKU, supplier requirements, and what's worked before.
+The collective experience of the team available on every ticket.

 AI-powered self-service takes it further: when customers submit a claim, the AI can assess the case and resolve straightforward claims before they ever reach your team.